rheingold/zabbix_addons/aggplugin/README.md

 ## Overview

+This plugin provides continuous metric aggregation with comprehensive statistics for Zabbix Agent2.
+It maintains background sampling threads that collect measurements at regular intervals, compute statistics (average, min, max, median, mode, standard deviation, variance, count), and serve aggregated results to Zabbix queries.

+**Key Features:**
+- Background continuous sampling (default 1-second intervals)
+- 8 comprehensive statistics per metric
+- Extensible via dynamically loaded measurement plugin DLLs
+- Multi-source metric support (per-disk, per-CPU, etc.)
+- Automatic statistics reset at configurable thresholds
+- JSON output format with aggregate and per-source data

+**📦 NEW: Portable Project Structure**
+This project now supports a portable setup.
+See `PORTABLE_SETUP.txt` in the parent `Cpp/` directory for complete instructions on setting up the project on a new system.

+---

 High-performance Windows metrics aggregation plugin for Zabbix Agent2.
 Continuously samples system metrics (CPU, memory) and computes comprehensive statistics including average, min/max, median, mode, standard deviation, and variance.
 Built with C++ for performance and Go for Agent2 integration.

 **NEW in 0.1 (tmp0.1)**: 🎉 **Plugin Framework** - Extend aggplugin with loadable measurement plugins!
 Add custom metrics by dropping DLLs into a directory.
 See [PLUGIN_DEVELOPMENT.md](PLUGIN_DEVELOPMENT.md) for details.